-All grant applications to the RESTORE Council will require approval by the Consortium before submittal.
-Any contract documents would also need board approval and signature of the Chairperson; sub-recipient agreements can be approved by the General Manager where standard terms and conditions apply and where special award conditions do not substantially depart from standard terms and conditions (STCs).
-For example, special award conditions including non-duplicative use of RESTORE Council funds and updates to the Observational Data Plans or Data Management Plans, would be considered to not substantially depart from STCs.
+All grant applications to the RESTORE Council will require approval by the Consortium Board before submittal.
+Upon approval by the RESTORE Council, if the grant award does not contain any special award conditions that substantially depart from the RESTORE Council's standard terms and conditions and/or were otherwise not contemplated at the time the application was submitted, the Award may be approved and executed by the Chairperson.
+Subrecipient Agreements may be approved and executed by the General Manager where standard terms and conditions apply and where special award conditions do not substantially depart from the RESTORE Council's standard terms and conditions and/or were otherwise not contemplated at the time the application was submitted.
+For example, special award conditions including non-duplicative use of RESTORE Council funds and updates to the Observational Data Plans or Data Management Plans would not be considered to substantially depart from standard terms and conditions.